 Activity Three - Challenges

 While it is all well and good to know what makes arid areas dry and hot, the information you have learnt becomes more powerful when you link it to human habitation and resource exploitation.
 Answer the questions below:

 How do the characteristics of extreme environments create challenges for resource exploitation and habitation?
 Use the padlet below to share your ideas.

 Once we have shared our ideas make a copy for your notes.

 Activity Four - Detailed Example

 You are now going to link your the key ideas of this lesson together by creating a detailed example for a specific desert.
+You can choose either of the examples below or a desert area of your choice.
 Remember a detailed example is between one and two paragraphs in length.
 If you bullet point your detailed example it should include no more information than can fit on an A6 piece of paper.
 For a detailed example you need to include the following things: